-One way to do this is looking to the opposing side of the Feeling Wheel to find an appropriate antidote.
+One way to do this is to look to the opposing side of the Wheel to find an appropriate antidote.

-Your 16-year-old might be acting apathetic.
-She doesn’t want to do anything that friends or family suggest and has been moping around the house for days.
-While studying the Wheel with your daughter and helping her identify her emotions, you both see that the opposing emotion to apathy is daring.
+Your 16-year-old daughter might be disgusted by everything, from the way boys act at school to the way you sing in the shower and cheer her on at basketball practice.
+While studying the Wheel with your daughter and helping her identify her emotions, you both see that the opposing emotion to disgust is trust.

-There are always actions we can take to combat negative feelings, and the Feeling Wheel offers an inspiring menu of options.
+There are always actions we can take to analyze and combat negative feelings and actions, and the Wheel of Emotions offers an inspiring menu of options.
 Not everything can be healed all at once, though, as many solutions take commitment and time.